Raf-Chen/Raf-Chen.github.io/_pages/about.md

 I am currently interested in the application of the above topics in LLM.
 Please feel free to drop me an email if you want to discuss relevant research topics or potential collaborations!

 # News
+- *2024.10*: I am admitted to [Peking University](https://www.pku.edu.cn/) as the 1st candidate in the pre-recommendation.
+I will pursue a joint Ph.D. program between [Peking University](https://www.pku.edu.cn/) and [Shanghai AI Laboratory](https://www.shlab.org.cn/) in 25 Fall.
 - *2024.09*: I am invited to serve as a reviewer for AISTATS 2025!
 - *2024.09*: Two papers are accepted by NeurIPS 2024.
 Congrats to Guibin and Tianle!
 - *2024.09*: I am invited to serve as a reviewer for ICASSP 2025!